Character Sheaves on Tori over Local Fields: Proofs of the Main Results

 Let $\K'/\K$ be a finite separable extension.
 Let $\E/\K$ be a finite Galois extension such that $\E\supset\K'$.
 Let $T'=\res_{\K'/\K}\G_m$.
 Thus $\chg(T')=\ind_{\gal_{\K'}}^{\gal_{\K}}\chg(\G_m)$ as a $\gal_{\K}$-module.
 Hence $\widecheck{T'}(\ql)=\ind_{\gal_{\K'}}^{\gal_{\K}}\chg(\G_m) \otimes\mql$.
 We will now prove that the morphism $\varphi_{T'}$ is the same as that constructed in \eqref{eqn:induced}.
 Note that we have

 Consider the diagram:

+The map \(\sh\) is due to Shapiro's lemma as in Equation \eqref{eqn:Sh}.
 The top part of the diagram is commutative as $\cor_{\gal_{\E}}^{\gal_{\K}}=\cor_{\gal_{\K'}}^{\gal_{\K}}\circ\cor_{\gal_{\E}}^{\gal_{\K'}}$.
 The left-most map in the bottom part of the diagram is obtained using Frobenius reciprocity.
 The bottom part of the diagram is commutative as it is commutative for $0$-th cohomology groups(See \cite[\S 7.7]{JKYu[2004]}).\\ This proves the required claim.

 The fact that such a $\varphi_T$ is uniquely determined can be proved using a proof similar to that in \cite[\S 7.6]{JKYu[2004]}. \end{proof}